What is Arthritis?

 Disease-modifying antirheumatic drugs (DMARDs)

-Usually used in combination with DMARDs, These drugs are genetically engineered and are used to target protein molecules involved in the immune response that is causing your system to attack the joints.
+Used in combination with DMARDs, biologic response modifiers are genetically engineered to target protein molecules involved in the response that causes the immune system to attack the joints.

 These medications reduce inflammation and suppress the immune system to provide pain relief to arthritic hands and joints.

 Arthritic Pain Management in Atlanta